taller2-grupo5-rostov-1c2022/messages-server/README.md

 - `HEROKU_EMAIL`: Account email
 - `HEROKU_API_KEY`: Account [API key](https://dashboard.heroku.com/account)

+## Firebase

+To access the database and storage, you'll need to generate a Firebase private key.

+To do so, go to **Project configuration** > **Service accounts** > **Generate new private key**. [[Link](https://console.firebase.google.com/u/0/project/rostov-spotifiuby/settings/serviceaccounts/adminsdk)]

+Save the file as `google-credentials.json` in the root directory of the repository.

+You can also set `TESTING=1` as an environment variable to use mocks of the database and storage for testing purposes.

 ## Datadog

 The heroku Dockerfile includes the DataDog agent.
 Create a new DataDog API Key from [here](https://app.datadoghq.com/organization-settings/api-keys).